Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 Filing a Claim for Refund

 For example, if you purchased machinery and paid tax at the rate of 7.25 percent and your purchase qualifies for the partial exemption, then the applicable tax rate for the transaction is 3.3125 percent.
-A refund may generally be claimed at any time within the statute of limitations (generally, within three years).
-If you are seeking a refund for overpaid taxes on qualifying purchases of manufacturing or research and development equipment the procedures are different depending on whether the original purchase was subject to sales tax or use tax.
+A refund may generally be claimed at any time within the statute of limitations (generally within three years).
+If you are seeking a refund for overpaid taxes on qualifying purchases of manufacturing or research and development equipment, the procedures are different depending on whether the original purchase was subject to sales tax or use tax.

 If the tax you paid was sales tax, you must request a refund from the retailer.
-The retailer would then file a claim for refund with the CDTFA.
+The retailer would then file a claim for refund with us.
 As the purchaser, you will need to provide the retailer with a completed partial exemption certificate (CDTFA-230-M or similar form) and documentary evidence that the original purchase should have qualified for the partial exemption.

-For more information on refunds see publication 117, Filing a Claim for Refund.
+For more information on refunds, see publication 117, Filing a Claim for Refund.